Adult development: Erik Erikson's theory of psychosocial development

 Erik Erikson developed stages of ego development that extended through childhood, adolescence, and adulthood.
 He was trained in psychoanalysis and was highly influenced by Freud, but unlike Freud, Erikson believed that social interaction is very important to the individual's psychosocial development.
 His stage theory consists of 8 stages in life from birth to old age, each of which is characterized by a specific developmental task.
 During each stage, one developmental task is dominant, but may be carried forward into later stages as well.
 According to Erikson, individuals may experience tension when advancing to new stages of development, and seek to establish equilibrium within each stage.
 This tension is often referred to as a "crisis," a psycho-social conflict, in which an individual experiences conflict between their inner and outer worlds that are relative to whichever stage they are in.
-If equilibrium is not found for each task there are potential negative outcomes called maladaptation's (abnormally positive) and malignancies (abnormally negative), where malignancy is worse of the two.
+If equilibrium is not found for each task there are potential negative outcomes called maladaptations (abnormally positive) and malignancies (abnormally negative), where malignancy is worse of the two.
 It posits eight sequential stages of individual human development influenced by biological, psychological, and social factors throughout the lifespan.
 This bio-psychosocial approach has influenced several fields of study, including gerontology, personality development, identity formation, life cycle development, and more.